 The suction process resumes until the desired shape is accomplished.
 During the process, blood vessels and nerves are displaced by the jet, protecting them from being torn by the cannula.

 More than 90% of the injected fluid is removed with the fat, leaving insignificant amounts of medication behind and reducing the post-op drainage time to less than 24 hours.

-While Liposoft can be completed under general anesthesia and IV sedation, Liposoft is tailored for (and most commonly practiced under) local anesthesia.
+While Liposoft can be completed under general anaesthesia and IV sedation, Liposoft is tailored for (and most commonly practised under) local anaesthesia.

 • it allows the patient to change position during the procedure, giving the surgeon optimal access to the treatment area;